Are my running shoes too big?

 If you can only fit ONE finger between your running shoe eyelets when fitted then your running shoe is likely to be too big.
 TWO fingers are just about right, and THREE fingers indicate the shoe is too tight.

-Getting running shoes that fit YOU correctly is so important and can be the difference in maintaining your running motivation and giving up.
+Getting running shoes that fit YOU correctly is important and can be the difference in maintaining your running motivation and giving up.
 Good quality running shops will often offer a fitting service, so if you’re new to running or looking to change brands, it’s well worth seeking their expertise as well.

 Is it bad to wear shoes half a size too big?